 - 2 T fresh squeezed lime juice

-- Sriracha sauce to taste (about 1/2 – 1 tsp.)
+- Sriracha sauce to taste (start with 1 tsp.)

 - Whisk together sour cream and mayo, stirring until there are no lumps.

-- Then add Sriracha sauce, starting with a small amount, stirring to combine, and tasting until it is as spicy as you'd like it.
+- Then add Sriracha Sauce (affiliate link), starting with a small amount, stirring to combine, and tasting until it is as spicy as you'd like it.

 - When the sauce is as spicy as you'd like, add the fresh-squeezed lime juice and whisk in until the mixture is smooth.

 - Serve dipping sauce with Spicy Baked Sweet Potato Fries or Air Fryer Spicy Sweet Potato Fries .

 - See the list in this post for other ideas for using this tasty sauce!

 Recipe created by Kalyn with inspiration from Spicy Mexican Slaw.